 - And more…

-A chiropodist is also able to help with with foot odor, flat feet and other sports injuries.
-In addition, many chiropodists can provide a detailed assessment of how you walk or run, and whether this is impacting problems in your feet or lower limbs.
+They are able to help with foot odor, flat feet and other sports injuries.
+In addition, many chiropodists can provide a detailed assessment of how you walk or run, and if this is causing problems in your feet or lower limbs.

-If you are in need of custom orthotics, at Care-Med Ltd we provide very detailed Gait and Biomechanical Examination done by our on-staff Chiropodist.
-This assessment is absolutely necessary to understand your walking pattern and make proper correction, provided by wearing custom made orthotics as well as modifications to your orthopaedic foot wear.
+If you are in need of custom orthotics, we provide very detailed Gait and Biomechanical Examination done by our on-staff Chiropodist.
+This is necessary to understand your walking pattern and make proper correction, such as wearing custom made orthotics as well as modifications to your orthopaedical foot wear.

-Gait and Biomechanical Examination is a part of documentation required by most insurance plan, to assess your claim eligibility for custom made orthotics or/and orthopaedic footwear.
+Nevertheless, Gait and Biomechanical Examination is a part of what is required by most insurance plans, to assess your claim eligibility for custom made orthotics or/and orthopaedical footwear.